 Under the relevant rules, we are required to identify the median employee by use of a consistently applied compensation measure.
 We chose to utilize compensation rules that were consistent with the Summary Compensation Table.
-Associates who became our employees through the ILG acquisition (approximately 10,000 individuals) are included in the 2019 ratio.
 We did not perform adjustments to the compensation paid to part-time employees to calculate what they would have been paid on a full-time basis.

-As of December 31, 2019, the date for the determination of the median employee, we had 22,205 employees in 20 countries, however the vast majority of these employees were in North America.
-In identifying the median employee, we excluded workers in 18 countries totaling 1,036 associates (approximately 4.7% of our workforce) as permitted by the de minimis exemption rules, given the small portion of the total employee population in these countries.
+As of December 31, 2023, the date for the determination of the median employee, we had 22,003 employees in 25 countries for purposes of this determination, however, the vast majority of these employees were in North America.
+In identifying the median employee, we excluded workers in 18 countries totaling 1,028 associates (approximately 4.7% of our workforce) as permitted by the de minimis exemption rules, given the small portion of the total employee population in these countries.